BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: The Protocol

 In this example, the validator first analyzes $L_{2b}$ and observes that $B_{(v_0, R+3)}$, $B_{(v_1, R+3)}$, $B_{(v_2, R+3)}$, $B_{(v_3, R+3)}$, and $B_{(v_5, R+3)}$ strongly certify it.
 Therefore, it classifies $L_{2b}$ as \scommit. \Cref{sec:evaluation} shows that this scenario is the most common (in the absence of an adversary) and results in the lowest latency.
 The validator then analyzes $L_{2a}$ and observes that $B_{(v_0, R+3)}$, $B_{(v_1, R+3)}$, $B_{(v_2, R+3)}$, $B_{(v_3, R+3)}$, and $B_{(v_5, R+3)}$ do not vote for it.
 Therefore, it classifies $L_{2b}$ as \sskip.
-The presence of $4f+1$ blocks from the \decision round that do not vote for a block ensures that it will never be certified, and will thus never be committed by other validators with a potentially different local view of the DAG. \Cref{sec:evaluation} shows that this rule allows \lmysticeti to promptly skip (benign) crashed leaders to minimize their impact on the protocol's performance.
+The presence of $4f_c+1$ blocks from the \decision round that do not vote for a block ensures that it will never be certified, and will thus never be committed by other validators with a potentially different local view of the DAG. \Cref{sec:evaluation} shows that this rule allows \lmysticeti to promptly skip (benign) crashed leaders to minimize their impact on the protocol's performance.

 \para{Step 3: Indirect decision rule} In the case where the direct decision rule cannot classify a slot, the validator uses the \lmysticeti \emph{indirect decision rule}.
 This rule looks at future slots to decide about the current one.
 First, it finds an \emph{anchor}.
 This is the earliest leader slot with a round number $R' > R + 1$ that is either still classified as \sundecided or already classified as \scommit.
 If the anchor is \sundecided, the validator marks the current slot as \sundecided.
 If the anchor is \scommit, the validator checks if it references at least one weak certificate over the current slot.
 If it does, the validator marks the current slot as \scommit.
-If it does not, the validator marks the current slot as \sskip. \Cref{sec:proofs} shows the direct and indirect decision rules are consistent, namely if one validator direct commits a block no honest validators will indirect skip it and vice versa.
+If it does not, the validator marks the current slot as \sskip.
+We show in \extref{Appendix D}{sec:proofs} that the direct and indirect decision rules are consistent, namely if one validator direct commits a block no honest validators will indirect skip it and vice versa.